oanda/apidocs/sections/concepts.md

 If you already have a unique id for a trade, you can issue this as a GET request to get more details about trade 177810368.

 ##### Place a trade
 To place a trade, you use the **same** URL as you would to get a list of open trades, but issue a POST request instead.
 The POST data will describe details of the trade you wish to open.
-The example below uses curl, passing three parameters (instrument, units, and direction) but you can use any HTTP client.
+The example below uses curl, passing three parameters (instrument, units, and side) but you can use any HTTP client.

-	$ curl -X POST -d "instrument=EUR/USD&units=1000&direction=long" http://api-sandbox.oanda.com/accounts/6531071/trades
+	$ curl -X POST -d "instrument=EUR/USD&units=1000&side=buy" http://api-sandbox.oanda.com/accounts/6531071/trades

 Sample response: